Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Facial reduction for the symmetry reduced program

 \subsection{Exposing vectors}

 For many given combinatorial problems, the semidefinite relaxation is not strictly feasible, i.e.,~it is degenerate, ill-posed, and we can apply \FR~\cite{DrusWolk:16,Sremac:2019,permenter2017reduction}.
 From \Cref{sect:rankpres} above, we see that this implies that the symmetry reduced problem is degenerate as well.
-Although both \SR and \FR can be performed separately to obtain two independent problems, there has not been any study that implements these techniques simultaneously and efficiently, i.e.,~to obtain a symmetry reduced problem that also guarantees strict feasibility.
+Although both \SR and \FR can be performed separately to obtain two independent problems, there has not been any study that implements these techniques simultaneously and efficiently for \SDPs, i.e.,~to obtain a symmetry reduced problem that also guarantees strict feasibility.
+Recall that \cite{Lofberg} combines partial \FR and \SR for solving {\bf SOS} programs.

 In what follows, we show that the exposing vectors of the symmetry reduced program~\cref{sdp_sys_reduced} can be obtained from the exposing vectors of the original program~\cref{sdp_standard}.
 This enables us to facially reduce the symmetry reduced program~\cref{sdp_sys_reduced} using the structure from the original problem.